BarelyMiSSeD/minqlx-plugins/README.md

 <b>Commands</b>

-!bdmversion or !bdmv: displayes the script version in chat !bdm: displays the reqestors BDM in chat (can be used with ID number as well) !bdmhor !bdmhistory: displays the requstors BDM, Quit percentage and previous 5 BDM ratings.
+!bdmversion or !bdmv: displayes the script version in chat<br>
+!bdm: displays the reqestors BDM in chat (can be used with ID number as well)<br>
+!bdmhor !bdmhistory: displays the requstors BDM, Quit percentage and previous 5 BDM ratings.<br>
-!bdms: displays the BDMs of the players on the server !bteams: analyzes the teams and recommends player swaps to better even the teams based on BDM !teams: (if enabled) will work just like !bteams
+!bdms: displays the BDMs of the players on the server<br>
+!bteams: analyzes the teams and recommends player swaps to better even the teams based on BDM<br>
+!teams: (if enabled) will work just like !bteams<br>
-!a: how players agree to the switch recommendation from !bteams !do: how a server admin forces the switch recommedation made by !bteams !bbalance: will balance the teams based on BDM !balance: (if enabled) will work just like !bbalance !setbdm: set a players BDM
+!a: how players agree to the switch recommendation from !bteams<br>
+!do: how a server admin forces the switch recommedation made by !bteams<br>
+!bbalance: will balance the teams based on BDM<br>
+!balance: (if enabled) will work just like !bbalance<br>
+!setbdm: set a players BDM<br>

 # Protect.py